JoyangAR/Wbot-Manager/README.md

 > **Disclaimer:** Before you hit execute, maybe, just maybe, consider backing up your `bot.config`.
 You know, just in case.

+## Donations

+If you find Wbot-Manager somewhat useful (or not), and your heart (and wallet) is feeling generous, consider contributing to the cause.
+We believe in giving back, so 10% of all donations will go directly to the coding maestro [vasani-arpit](https://github.com/vasani-arpit).

+**Donate now and let the coding magic continue!
+[Donate here](https://www.paypal.me/JoyangAR)**

 ## Reach Out

 Questions, suggestions, or just want to chat?
 Catch me on [Telegram](http://t.me/JoyangAR).
 I promise I won't overwhelm you with tech jargon because, honestly, I don't know any either!